unode/deep-learning-intro/_episodes/01-introduction.md

 #### Usage

-- game playing
+- Game playing
-- control problems (robotics, navigation, etc.)
+- Control problems (robotics, navigation, etc.)

 # Supervised neural networks

-Most common neural networks use supervised learning rules that modify the weights of the connections according to the input patterns that it is presented with.
+Most common neural networks use supervised learning rules that modify the weights of the connections according to the input patterns that they are presented with.

-When a neural network is initially presented with a "pattern" it makes a random 'guess' as to what it might be.
-It then sees how far its answer was from the actual one and makes an appropriate adjustment to its connection weights.
+When a neural network is initially presented with a "pattern" it makes a random "guess" as to what it might be.
+It then "sees" how far its answer was from the actual one and makes an appropriate adjustment to its connection weights.

-The learning process occurs with each cycle or 'epoch' (i.e. each time the network is presented with a new input pattern) through a forward activation flow of outputs, and the backwards error propagation of weight adjustments.
+The learning process occurs with each cycle or "epoch" (i.e. each time the network is presented with a new input pattern) through a forward activation flow of outputs, and the backwards error propagation of weight adjustments.